Angels Shut Down Rangers in Opener

 García was the only Rangers hitter with two hits.
 Shortstop Corey Seager returned to the lineup after missing two games with a bruised forearm suffered in Seattle.
 He went 1-for-3 and scored on García’s double.

-Rangers starter Glenn Otto (6-10) worked around eight hits in six innings, but gave up three runs, two of which came on solo home runs by the Angels’ Jo Adell in the second inning and Luis Rengifo in the third inning.
+Rangers starter Glenn Otto (6-10) worked around eight hits in six innings, but gave up three runs, two of which came on solo home runs by the Jo Adell in the second inning and Luis Rengifo in the third.
 The Angels’ other run came on a Taylor Ward double in the fifth, which scored Mike Trout.

 Rangers Losing Games, Fans; But Here Comes Judge